andrao/planetscale-stream-ts/README.md

 This repository includes two example scripts, one for each class, in the _examples/_ folder.

-Before running an example, copy the _.env.example_ file to _.env_ and set the correct environment variables.
+Before running an example, copy the _.env.template_ file to _.env_ and set the correct environment variables.
 Both of the examples additionally require some configuration values to be set in the files themselves, indicated by the `@todo` comments.

 After running `pnpm install`, run the examples using the scripts in _package.json_: